 Through thoughtful reforestation initiatives, we can ensure a greener future for European forests and communities.
 Restoring native woodlands is an important step towards climate regulation, protecting access to clean water, encouraging native wildlife, and more.
 Our carefully planned projects are designed to have cascading benefits, including natural, social, financial, and inspirational returns.

 A personalized tree certificate (see gallery) to say thanks for your donation.
 We’ll also send you a report on the Europe project that your donation was allocated to, so you can better understand your trees' impact on the environment and communities.

 Every tree we plant will have an impact on the surrounding ecosystem, and must be selected with great care.
 We work with our planting partners to ensure the species we select will provide the intended benefits for wildlife and communities.

 Our Europe projects focus on planting trees to increase habitat connectivity, improve climate change resilience, and restore habitat for native biodiversity.
 A typical planting might include species such as alder, oak, ash, fir, pine, spruce, and larch.
 Species are carefully selected with a range of factors in mind, including the specific region, climate, and purpose of the planting.

 We believe in complete transparency regarding how your donation dollars are utilized.
 We work together with our partners to determine how we can best support them within our reforestation model.
 Each project has a budget that covers specific primary costs.
 To learn more about how our funding works, visit the Our Model page.

-We work with local planting partners in more than seventy countries, across diverse ecosystems, to fund large-scale, high-impact projects.
+We work with local planting partners in more than eighty countries, across diverse ecosystems, to fund large-scale, high-impact projects.